COVID-19 RESPONSE AND MAINTENANCE OF ESSENTIAL HEALTH SERVICES IN COSTA RICA

 Cumulative COVID-19 deaths per million people

 Between March 2020 and December 2021, Costa Rica’s integrated health system enabled a rapid, coordinated response that may have limited the transmission of COVID-19 and helped avoid hospital saturation for most of the pandemic period.
-Most important, the Costa Rican Social Security Fund (Caja Costarricense de Seguro Social, CCSS), also known as CAJA,1 took key actions aimed at mitigating the effects of the COVID-19 pandemic on the delivery of routine and essential health services.
+One of the most important aspects of the response was the Costa Rican Social Security Fund (Caja Costarricense de Seguro Social, CCSS), also known as CAJA,1 which took key actions aimed at mitigating the effects of the COVID-19 pandemic on the delivery of routine and essential health services.

 This research has been led by partners at the INCAE Business School in collaboration with Brown University School of Public Health and Johns Hopkins Bloomberg School of Public Health and was supported and funded by The Rockefeller Foundation and by Gates Ventures.

 The World Health Organization and Global Health Security Agenda have developed useful frameworks for assessing epidemic and pandemic preparedness and response, which we have adapted for this research.
 Through our research, we aim to derive lessons learned about the drivers of a successful response and have developed a conceptual framework that categorizes the drivers into two groups: context and system factors and interventions, and also includes outcomes.
 The following pages on the Costa Rica’s response to COVID-19 and the maintenance of essential health services are organized according to this framework.

 What were the most important elements of Costa Rica’s COVID-19 response?